 If you start a self-employed business you have to register with HMRC to get your personal tax number, called UTR (Unique Taxpayer Reference).
 This is needed for your future tax returns.
-At the same time the HMRC set up your Class II National Insurance record, so you will be able to pay the basic National Insurance which also counts into your State Pension in the future.
+At the same time HMRC set up your Class II National Insurance record, so you will be able to pay the basic National Insurance which also counts towards your State Pension in the future.

 How to register?

 The registration can be done over the phone or online at the HMRC website.
 If you are worried about it or you don’t want to make any mistakes, we are here to help.

 When to register?